What is ADR transport

 This class includes substances and articles that are explosive, such as fireworks, ammunition, and certain types of chemicals.
 They are divided into six subclasses based on their explosive hazard:

-• 1.1: Substances and objects with mass detonation
+• 1.1: Substances and articles with mass detonation

 • 1.2: Substances and articles with a projection hazard, but without a massive explosion